It is a disorder caused by removing a small portion of chromosome 22. It occurs near the center of the chromosome in a place designated as q11.2.

 Once the genetic basis for these disorders was identified, doctors determined that they were all part of a unique syndrome with many possible signs and symptoms.
 To avoid confusion, this condition is usually called DiGeorge syndrome, a description based on its underlying genetic cause.

 DiGeorge syndrome affects approximately 1 in 4,000 people.
-However, the condition may actually be more common than this estimate because doctors and researchers suspect that it is underdiagnosed due to its variable characteristics.
+However, the condition may be more common than this estimate because doctors and researchers suspect it is underdiagnosed due to its variable characteristics.

 Most people with DiGeorge syndrome lack a sequence of approximately 3 million building blocks of DNA (base pairs) on a copy of chromosome 22 in each cell.

 This region contains 30 to 40 genes, many of which have not been well characterized.
-A small percentage of affected individuals have shorter deletions in the same region.
+A small percentage of affected individuals have shorter deletions in the same area.

-This condition is described as a contiguous gene deletion syndrome because it is the result of the loss of many genes that are very close together.
+This condition is described as a contiguous gene deletion syndrome because it results from the loss of many very close genes.

 Researchers are working to identify all the genes that contribute to the characteristics of DiGeorge syndrome.